Posts

 A Vision for the Future

+The transformation of Uptown's transportation landscape is not just about solving a parking problem; it is about reimagining what the neighborhood can become.
 Imagine a Uptown where public transportation is the preferred choice for most residents and visitors.
 Buses and trains run frequently and reliably, making it easy to get around without a car.
 For those who do need to drive, there are ample parking options that are affordable and convenient.
-This vision is not just a pipe dream—it is within reach if Minneapolis continues to invest in its transportation infrastructure and work collaboratively with stakeholders, looking towards the future of public transit in Minneapolis - plans and proposals for 2023 and beyond.
+This vision is within reach if Minneapolis continues to invest in its transportation infrastructure — the future of public transit in Minneapolis through 2023 and beyond lays out the specific plans and proposals that would make it concrete.

 Lessons from Other Cities